-- echocardiogram: takes a detailed picture of your heart and using ultrasound
+- Echocardiogram takes a detailed picture of your heart using ultrasound.

-- coronary angiography: examines the flow of blood through your heart.
+- Coronary angiography examines the flow of blood through your coronary arteries.
 A thin tube called a catheter is inserted through your groin or an artery in your arm and up into the heart.

 Treatment for hypertensive heart disease depends on the seriousness of your illness, your age, and your medical history.

 Medications help your heart in a variety of ways.
 The main goals are to prevent your blood from clotting, improve the flow of your blood, and lower your cholesterol.